 I recently sat down with the lovely Anthony Gell, the founder of the online platform Leaders In (a platform that showcases the opinions and views of some of the ‘world’s greatest leaders’ – I mean seriously!
 What an honour to be featured there!!!!).

 Anyway, we discussed all sorts of things such as accidental entrepreneurship, online success and visibility, blogging, entrepreneurship and personal branding.

 And over the next few weeks, I’ll share some short snippets with you, starting with this one about personal branding.

 The term branding has long been linked to companies, but today almost every individual has a personal brand.
-Building a personal brand is key to getting yourself and your business noticed, so if you’re looking to build your personal brand you should start by outlining two key element:
+Building a personal brand one of the keys to getting yourself noticed, standing apart from the competition and leaping ahead of competitors.
+You can’t build a personal brand overnight, but you can start by outlining two key elements.